 At all dosages, alcohol causes a shorter sleep onset, a more consolidated first half sleep and an increase in sleep disruption in the second half of sleep.
 (Ebrahim, Shapiro, Williams, & Fenwick, 2013).
 The second half of sleep is known as deep sleep and thought to be the most restorative.
 The simple instruction is avoid alcohol, especially in the evening.

 Tobacco causes increased alertness and concentration (Australian Drug Foundation, 2011b) and has been shown to affect sleep architecture including a longer onset of sleep and a shift toward lighter stages of sleep.
 (Zhang, Samet, Caffo, & Punjabi, 2006)

-Avoid sleeping pills except in exceptional circumstances, consult with your GP about it.
-In terms of long term use consider the following.
+Avoid sleeping pills except in exceptional circumstances, and consult with your GP about it.
+In terms of long term use consider the following: